-Central Log/Reporting is supported for multiple instances of IWSVA deployments.
-Administrators can choose one version of IWSVA to use as the log/report console (thereafter known as the "log server.")
+IWSVA uses a log source list and status available from the server.
+Central Log/Reporting is supported for multiple IWSVA servers.
+You can choose one of IWSVA servers to use as the log/report console (thereafter known as the "log server.")
 IWSVA will send their logs to this server.
+You can manage your log/report on log server using device group.

-To set up a replication configuration policy:
+To set up Central Log/Reporting: